-Area Cleaning Appliance exteri or Stainless steel front Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
+Area Cleaning Appliance exterior Stainless steel front Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Remove flecks of limescale, grease, starch and albumin (e.g. egg white) immediately.
 Corrosion can form under such flecks.
 Special stainless steel cleaning products suitable for hot surfaces are available from our after-sales service or from specialist retailers.
 Apply a very thin layer of the cleaning product with a soft cloth.
 Plastic Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Do not use glass cleaner or a glass scraper.
 Painted surfaces Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Control panel Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Do not use glass cleaner or a glass scraper.

 Door panels Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 Do not use a glass scraper or a stainless steel scouring pad.
 Door handle Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
-If descaler comes into contact with the door handle, wipe it off immediately.
+If descaler comes into contact with the door han- dle, wipe it off immediately.
 Otherwise, any stains will not be able to be removed.
-Annliance interio Appliance interior Enamel surfaces Observe the instructions for the surfaces of the and self-cleaning surfaces cooking compartment that follow the table.
+Appliance interior , Enamel surfaces and self-cleaning surfaces Observe the instructions for the surfaces of the cooking compartment that follow the table.
 Glass cover for the interior light- ing Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 If the cooking compartment is heavily soiled, use oven cleaner.
 Door seal Do not remove.
-Hot soapy water: Clean with a dish cloth.
+Hot soapy water: Clean with a dishcloth.
 Do not scour.
-Stainless steel door cover Stainless steel cleaner: Observe the manufacturer's instructions.
-Do not use stainless steel care products.
+Check the position of the door seal after cleaning it. $\rightarrow$ "After cleaning" on page 19 Door cover made from stainless steel: Use stainless steel cleaner.
+Follow the manufac- turers' instructions.
+Do not use stainless steel care products. made from plastic: Clean using hot soapy water and a dish cloth.
+Dry with a soft cloth.
+Do not use glass cleaner or a glass scraper.
 Remove the door cover for cleaning.
 Rails Hot soapy water: Soak and clean with a dish cloth or brush.
 Pull-out system Hot soapy water: Clean with a dish cloth or a brush.
 Do not remove the lubricant while the pull-out rails are pulled out - it is best to clean them when they are pushed in.
 Do not clean in the dishwasher.
 Accessories Hot soapy water: Soak and clean with a dish cloth or brush.
 If there are heavy deposits of dirt, use a stainless steel scouring pad.